How Much Do Large Language Models Know about Human Motion? A Case Study in 3D Avatar Control: Results and Analysis

-\paragraph{High-level Planning.} As shown in Table \ref{tab:results_high_level_planning}, the \textit{piece\_by\_piece} approach consistently outperforms \textit{in\_one\_go} across LLMs, with performance gaps ranging from 0.1 to 0.2, except for GPT-4o-mini showing a large gap of 0.74.
-Under \textit{piece\_by\_piece}, GPT-4o variants achieve similar HPS slightly above Claude 3.5 Sonnet, with GPT-4o reaching a high HPS of 4.68.
-Llama-3.1-70B exceeds GPT-3.5-turbo by 0.57.
-These results suggest that while LLMs possess sophisticated understanding of high-level body movements, this knowledge is more effectively accessed through incremental guidance rather than one-round generation.
+As shown in Table \ref{tab:results_high_level_planning}, while GPT-4.1 tends to give lower scores, the \textit{piece\_by\_piece} approach consistently outperforms \textit{in\_one\_go} across LLMs in both human and GPT-4.1 evaluations.
+Under \textit{piece\_by\_piece}, Claude 3.5 Sonnet and GPT-4o variants achieve similarly high HPS, while Llama-3.1-70B exceeds GPT-3.5-turbo by a large margin of 0.57.
+These results suggest that while most LLMs possess sophisticated understanding of high-level body movements, this knowledge is more effectively accessed through incremental guidance rather than one-round generation.
+To assess the consistency between humans and GPT-4.1 judgements, we compute the average HPS per high-level plan and report a Pearson correlation coefficient of 0.665 ($p = 2.47 \times 10^{-24}$), a Spearman correlation coefficient of 0.549 ($p = 1.49 \times 10^{-15}$), and a Krippendorff’s alpha of 0.653.
+For the inter-annotator agreement, we report an average kappa of 0.74, indicating substantial agreement based on the interpretation of \citet{kappa_interpretation}.